pschou/bin-bmp/README.md

 # BIN-BMP

 A utility to convert any binary file into a BMP file, align on the 4th byte, and look for patterns.
-Useful for looking into new and unchartec binaries and doing protocol inspection.
+Useful for looking into new and uncharted binaries and doing protocol inspection.